CS-SI/SafeScale/doc/contribute/CODING_GUIDELINES.md

 ## code indentation

-- uses 4 spaces for indentation
-- uses spaces instead of tab character for indentation
+- uses tab for indentation, with a tab size of 4 spaces

 Good documentation is an everyday job (we still have to respect this mantra ourselves ;-) ).